NiroUwU/Shell-Shenanigans/README.md

   * #### Freeroll - roll any-sided dice you want, doesn't matter if it's physically possible to even have such a dice irl

+## Gay Minecraft Text
+I was bored, so i created a script that converts a string to a rainbow colour-coded string to post in your minecraft chats.

+Thank me later :)

 ## Jarun
 This script compiles a .java file to a .class file and runs it.
 If you provide a second parameter, the script will delete the .class file after being run.